exercism/bash/concepts/pipelines/introduction.md

 A && B || C
 ```

-They differ in when C is executed.
+They difference is: when does C execute?

-* In the first snippet (the if statement), C will only execute if A fails.
+* In the first snippet (the if statement), C will execute only if A fails.
-* In the second snippet, C executes if A fails _or if A succeeds but B fails_!
+* In the second snippet, C will execute if A fails _or if A succeeds but B fails_!
 ~~~~

 ### Uses of Command Lists